-- Stocks are Too Expensive to Buy With Little Money.
-Some argue that with Amazon.com trading at more than $3,000 per share, Alphabet trading at around $1,500 per share, and Facebook trading at more than $250 per share, many of the big names are too expensive for the average investor to afford even a single share.
+- Stocks Are Too Expensive to Buy With Little Money.
+Some argue that with Amazon.com trading at more than $3,000 per share, Alphabet trading at more than $2,800 per share, and Facebook trading at more than $350 per share, many of the big names are too expensive for the average investor to afford even a single share.

 - Brokers Require High Minimum Deposits.
 Some believe that even if they had enough money to purchase stock in the big names, brokers wouldn’t let them unless they had large sums of it.

-Prior to the 1970s, access to the stock market really was geared toward the affluent.
+Before the 1970s, access to the stock market really was geared toward the affluent.
 During these times, the best way to access the market was through a full-service brokerage.
-Not only did these brokerages charge high commissions for each trade made, but they also charged a fee equal to a percentage of your portfolio dollars for their advice.
+Not only did these brokerages charge high commissions for each trade made, they charged a fee equal to a percentage of your portfolio dollars for their advice.

-To add to the accessibility issues, these firms only wanted to work with people who had quite a bit of money to invest.
-So, these full-service brokerages would put high minimum deposits in place to weed out the investors that they couldn’t make as much money from.
+To add to the accessibility issues, these firms only wanted to work with people who had quite a bit of money in their bank accounts.
+These full-service brokerages would put high minimum deposits in place to weed out the investors that they couldn’t make as much money from.